Search: Advanced search

 Currently, decisions on the maturity of individual horses to commence training and racing are in the hands of owners and trainers.
 Given that there is considerable financial pressure to start horses earning at an early age, RSPCA Australia believes that this decision requires independent veterinary advice.
 The RSPCA therefore supports the requirement for veterinary certification to indicate that a horse has matured satisfactorily before training for racing can commence.

-*Cogger et al (2006) Risk factors for injuries in Thoroughbred racehorses.
-Australian Government RIRDC publication No 06/050.
+Cogger N et al. (2006) Risk factors for musculoskeletal injuries in 2-year-old Thoroughbred racehorses.
+Preventative Veterinary Medicine 74(1):36-43